GovCMS and Digital Transformation

 - provide a website disclaimer

 - use uniform navigation

 - comply with the Caretaker Conventions during election periods

 - use correct metadata

 - use open licensing where possible.

-Paul Shetler has indicated that the DTO will be releasing a number of design patterns which can be used to achieve design consistency across website builds, whether they are on govCMS or not.
-In the future, it is forseeable that these principles could possibly be incorporated into govCMS, although this has not as yet happened obviously.
+Paul Shetler has indicated that the DTO will be releasing a number of design patterns which can be used to achieve design consistency across website builds, whether they are on GovCMS or not.
+In the future, it is foreseeable that these principles could possibly be incorporated into GovCMS, although this has not as yet happened obviously.

 SEO is another important aspect of any website.
 Organic traffic from search engines is crucial when users are searching for content across websites where they may not be aware of the correct website to go to.